 Invest in the stock market and make sure to create a diverse investment portfolio that focuses on equities (stocks) and funds that contain equities.

 If you’re younger, you can allocate to equities more aggressively, but your risk appetite should decrease as you age.

 Life is uncertain, and while you may have a solid plan to reach financial independence, you also need a backup plan.
 You might have financial independence and loathe retirement.
 There’s also a risk that the market will crash, or you may lose your job.

 If any of these scenarios occur, you’ll need to adjust your current plan or at least have a backup plan in place that you can follow.

 9. Research Options for Term Life Insurance

 Term life insurance provides you with peace of mind that if something were to happen to you, your loved ones would be taken care of financially.
-Your goal may be to become financially independent while living in Japan, but life is unpredictable.
-If you were to die before you reach that goal, term life insurance will provide your family with financial security whilst protecting your financial legacy.
+Your goal may be achieve financial independence while living in Japan, but life is unpredictable.
+If you were to die before you reach that goal, term life insurance will provide your family with financial security while also protecting your legacy.

 You’ve taken the time to create a plan, so make sure that you stick to it.
 Sure, things may need to change because life happens, but be consistent and remain disciplined throughout your journey.